thinkcompany/think_dev-standards/development-standards/accessibility.md

 ### Labels

 As stated in the overview, labels are important to guiding users through a form.
-Each form control should accompanied by a descriptive `<label>`, and each `<fieldset>` should include a description of the grouping in a `<legend>` tag.
+Each form control must be accompanied by a descriptive `<label>`, and each `<fieldset>` must include a description of the grouping in a `<legend>` tag.
 Placeholder attributes are not sufficient substitutes for labels. screen-readers depend on an explicit label in nearly all cases.

 **Bad**: